pudeIko/piva/docs/source/dataset.rst

 .. _sec-dataset:

-Data format in :mod:`piva`
+Data Format in :mod:`piva`
 ==========================

-This section discusses what it means for a datafile to be *recognizable* and thus *readable* by :mod:`piva`.
+This section discusses what it means for a data file to be *recognizable* and *readable* by :mod:`piva`.

-Problem of multiple file formats
+Problem of Multiple File Formats
 --------------------------------

-Within ARPES community, the tendency seems to be that each beamline and each lab uses their own file formats and conventions.
-Therefore, in order to handle these different files there is really no other way than to have a dedicated script which converts these into a common form.
+Within the ARPES community, it is common for each beamline and lab to use their own file formats and conventions.
+Consequently, handling these different files requires a dedicated script that converts them into a common format.

-Within :mod:`piva`, this is taken care of by the :ref:`Dataloader module
-<sec-data-loaders-file>`, which implements specific Dataloaders for files from
-different sources and returns a standardized :class:`~data_loaders.Dataset` object.
+In :mod:`piva`, this task is managed by the :ref:`Dataloader module <sec-data-loaders-file>`, which implements specific Dataloaders for files from various sources and returns a standardized :class:`~data_loaders.Dataset` object.

-:class:`~data_loaders.Dataset` defines a data structure used consistently within :mod:`piva` and understandable by all other :mod:`piva` modules.
+The :class:`~data_loaders.Dataset` defines a data structure consistently used within :mod:`piva` and is understandable by all other :mod:`piva` modules.

 .. seealso::
-    In order to open a file formats **not** included originally in :mod:`piva`, one needs to implement a loader returning :class:`~data_loaders.Dataset`.
-    Detailed guide on how to do it can be found :ref:`here <sec-custom-dl>`.
+    To open file formats **not** originally included in :mod:`piva`, you need to implement a loader that returns a :class:`~data_loaders.Dataset`.
+A detailed guide on how to do this can be found :ref:`here <sec-custom-dl>`.

 .. _sec-dataset-structure: